cashubtc/nuts/bonded-pol-scripts.md

 OP_U64SUB
     (a b -- difference)
     Fails on underflow.
 The protocol assumes valid inputs are below 2^64.

+OP_U64DIVMOD
+    (dividend divisor -- quotient remainder)
+    Fails when divisor is zero.
+Both outputs are canonical uint64 values.

+OP_U64AND
+    (a b -- result)

+OP_U64SHR
+    (value shift -- result)
+    Fails when shift is greater than 63.

 OP_U64LESSTHAN
     (a b -- bool)